riley-martine/inappropriate-notifications/README.rst

 -  Does not pull names/images from people you know when applicable
 -  Only suited to work env -- students don't need messages about getting fired
--  Not a pypi package
 -  No tests
+-  No version command line argument
 -  ctrl-c when running command line should fail nicer
 -  Right-to-left names mess up first line